ClimateCompatibleGrowth/BEPMAT/JOSS_paper/paper.md

 - An additional economic layer could be added if the data for site-specific costs for crop residues can be identified.
 This will help us execute an optimisation routine that has the best cost to energy ratio in any region.
 - There is scope for improving the output of the tool if site-specific values of RPR, SAF and LHV can be obtained.
 - Currently the tool only outputs theoretical energy potential but energy conversion pathways can be added and the user can be enabled to select the different pathways and the net actual energy output can be calculated this way.
--This is the first instance of the tool and at the moment the geographic capabilities of the tool is being improved by focussing on selected countries at greater spatial resolution.
+- This is the first instance of the tool and at the moment the geographic capabilities of the tool is being improved by focussing on selected countries at greater spatial resolution.

 # Acknowledgements